landerlini/mlinfn-advanced-hackathon/README.md

 The [third](https://agenda.infn.it/event/32568) and
-[fifth](https://agenda.infn.it/event/37650) ML-INFN hackathons were targeting advanced users, as well as this [first](https://agenda.infn.it/event/43129) AI-INFN hackathon and the related materials are collected in this repository.
+[fifth](https://agenda.infn.it/event/37650) ML-INFN hackathons were targeting advanced users, as well as this [first](https://agenda.infn.it/event/43129)

+AI-INFN hackathon and the related materials are collected in this repository.
+The [first](https://agenda.infn.it/event/43129/) hackathon was held in Padua in 2024, while the [second](https://agenda.infn.it/event/47736/), is hosted in Pavia in 2025.

 ## Structure of the repository
 Contents is organized per topic in different folders.